 1. From the hands of people who made the gifts to yours, a connection is created that provides life-giving income and dignified work.

-2. The producer organisations use their profits to operate preventative, rescue and restoration programs.
+2. The producer organisations use their profits to operate prevention, rescue and restoration programs.

 We want to thank all our producers who have shared with us beautiful images of their staff working at their craft.
 Each picture tells a story of the care and restoration that they provide.